mcnole25/random-resources/README.md

 The calculator has been tested and bugs have been recently fixed.

+Type "e" in an input for Euler's Number.
+Euler's Number is experimental and may have bugs.

 **NOTE: I do not own big.js.
 The library is fully owned by MikeMcl.**